Frequently Asked Questions

 When we detect content changes, we store a snapshot of your website's normalized HTML.
 You can view and compare snapshots to see exactly what changed.
 We keep the last 10 snapshots per website for historical comparison.

 SLA (Service Level Agreement) reports track your website's uptime percentage over time.
-Available on paid plans, these reports can be exported to PDF and are perfect for client reporting or internal documentation.
+These reports can be exported to PDF and are perfect for client reporting or internal documentation.
 They include uptime percentage, downtime duration, and incident history.

-Currently, you can export SLA reports as PDFs (paid plans).
+You can export SLA reports as PDFs.
 Full data export functionality is planned for future releases.
 All your checks, incidents, and snapshots are stored indefinitely and accessible through the dashboard.

-API access is coming soon for Business plan subscribers.
+API access is coming soon.
 This will allow programmatic access to monitoring data, incident history, and configuration management.
-Stay tuned for updates!

 Go to your Profile page and click "Change email address".
 You'll need to enter your current password for security, then verify the new email address via a confirmation link.
 Your old email will receive a notification once the change is complete.